START AT HOME, LIKE I DID.

 How to build a home gym

 You don’t need to have a membership to START a fitness change.
 All you need is yourself, some space and a plan.
-If the weather isn’t favorable for an outdoor mission, don’t fret, your lounge and a playlist will do.
+If the weather isn’t favourable for an outdoor mission, don’t fret, your lounge and a playlist will do.
 You can start off with BODYWEIGHT movements and exercises.
 Try collecting odd dumbbells from siblings and family members.
-Buy a pilates ball, a medicine ball, ankle weights and even a kettlebell, if you’re planning on getting serious.
+Buy a Pilates ball, a medicine ball, ankle weights and even a kettlebell, if you’re planning on getting serious.
 I love a jump rope, they’re so affordable as well.
 None of this equipment will ever go to waste.
-A training inventory is essential in every household!

 HOW DO I START?

-Build your visual, your mood board.
-Be realistic.
-Don’t compare yourself to other people.
-It’s all about focusing on traits, elements that you envision for yourself.
-It’s not about becoming someone else.
-Its about creating a better, stronger, fitter and healthier you.
+Build your visual, your mood board and be realistic.
+Don’t compare yourself to other people; it’s all about focusing on traits, elements that you envision for yourself.
+It’s not about becoming someone else butabout creating a better, stronger, fitter and healthier you.
 Be very specific about the visuals you use.

 Drawing up my workout schedule for the week gave me butterflies, every single time.
 Planning out the days you would do WEIGHTS, REST and CARDIO will give you a clear outline what is required bare minimum.
 Setting small goals week by week build in second nature habits for the rest of your life.
 It also puts your schedule into perspective.
 Am I training too much?
 Am I resting enough?
 Is this unrealistic?
 Will it create self-loathing if I don’t make my sessions?
 These are questions we often overlook.
 Don’t be over ambitious.
 Do what you can.
 Training too much is counter-productive and very unhealthy to anyone’s goals.
 Also learn to be flexible.
 Being too rigid can create more stress.
 We want happy stress free carefree babes.